-3.1 The Importance of Strength 3.2 Strength Level Required KINDS OF STRENGTH 3.3 Compressive Strength 3.4 Flexural Strength 3.5 Tensile Strength 3.6 Shear, Torsion and Combined Stresses 3.7 Relationship of Test Strength to the Structure MEASUREMENT OF STRENGTH 3.8 Job-Molded Specimens 3.9 Testing of Hardened Concrete FACTORS AFFECTING STRENGTH 3.10 General Comments 3.11 Causes of Strength Variations - Cement Aggregates Mix Proportioning Making and Handling the Concrete Temperature and Curing 3.12 Apparent Low Strength 3.13 Accelerated Strength Development - High-Early-Strength Cement Admixtures Retention of Heat of Hydration High-Temperature Curing Rapid-Setting Cements 3.14 Slow Strength Development HIGH-STRENGTH CONCRETE (HSC) 3.15 Selection of Materials and Mix 3.16 Handling and Quality Control EARLY MEASUREMENT OF STRENGTH EXPOSURE TO HIGH TEMPERATURE 3.17 Long-Time Exposure 3.18 Fire-Damaged Concrete
+- 3.1 The Importance of Strength - 3.2 Strength Level Required

+KINDS OF STRENGTH

+- 3.3 Compressive Strength

+- 3.4 Flexural Strength

+- 3.5 Tensile Strength

+- 3.6 Shear, Torsion and Combined Stresses 3.7

+Relationship of Test Strength to the Structure

+MEASUREMENT OF STRENGTH

+- 3.8 Job-Molded Specimens

+- 3.9 Testing of Hardened Concrete FACTORS AFFECTING STRENGTH

+- 3.10 General Comments

+- 3.11 Causes of Strength Variations

+- Cement

+- Aggregates

+- Mix Proportioning

+- Making and Handling the Concrete

+- Temperature and Curing

+- 3.12 Apparent Low Strength

+- 3.13 Accelerated Strength Development

+- High-Early-Strength Cement

+- Admixtures

+- Retention of Heat of Hydration

+- High-Temperature Curing

+- Rapid-Setting Cements

+- 3.14 Slow Strength Development

+HIGH-STRENGTH CONCRETE (HSC)

+- 3.15 Selection of Materials and Mix - 3.16 Handling and Quality Control

+EARLY MEASUREMENT OF STRENGTH EXPOSURE TO HIGH TEMPERATURE

+- 3.17 Long-Time Exposure - 3.18 Fire-Damaged Concrete

 The quality of concrete is judged largely on the strength of that concrete.
-Equipment and methods are continually being modernized, testing methods are improved, and means of analyzing and interpreting test data are becoming more sophisticated, yet we still rely on the strength of the same 6 by 12-inch cyl-inders, made on the job and tested in compression at 28 days age, as we did 90 years ago.
-Interestingly, the 2008 edition of the ACI 318 Standard (ACI 318-08) now specifically addresses the use of 4 by 8-inch cylinders for evaluation and acceptance of concrete (ACI 318 Section 5.6.2.4).
+Equipment and methods are continually being modernized, testing methods are improved, and means of analyzing and interpreting test data are becoming more sophisticated.
+Prior to the 2008 edition of the ACI 318 Standard, we relied almost exclusively on the strength of 6-by-12-inch cylinders, made on the jobsite and tested in compression at 28 days age for evaluation and acceptance of concrete.
+The use of 4-by-8-inch cylinders for strength evaluation was first addressed in ACI 318-08.
 See discussion on strength specimens in Chapter 13, Section 13.5.